• Skip to primary navigation

 The first step in creating your budget is to figure out what you are spending today.
 Some people are shocked when they first look at their monthly spending and see how much of their income is going to bars, coffee shops, electronics, fancy clothes, and other non-essential spending categories.

-To track my spending categories, I use Personal Capital, though Mint.com works too.
-Over time, I found that the quality of Mint’s service has gone downhill, and Personal Capital emerged as my new favorite.
+To track my spending categories, I use Empower, though Mint.com works too.
+Over time, I found that the quality of Mint’s service has gone downhill, and Empower emerged as my new favorite.

 Your current spending is essentially your first budget.
 From here, your goal is to make informed choices on where you want to spend, while understanding what you have to spend, and cutting out what you don’t want to spend.